mvolkmann/blog/src/swift/SwiftUI.md

 The {% aTargetBlank
 "https://developer.apple.com/documentation/foundation/measurement",
-"Measurement" %} struct is used to specify a quantity (`Double`) with a unit of measure.
+"Measurement" %} struct from the Foundation library is used to specify a quantity (`Double`) with a unit of measure.

 The supported quantity types include `UnitAcceleration`, `UnitAngle`, `UnitArea`, `UnitDispersion`, `UnitDuration`, `UnitElectricalCharge`, `UnitElectricalCurrent`, `UnitEnergy`, `UnitFrequency`, `UnitFuelEfficiency`,